The Economist reports that oil giants are trying to sell their billion-dollar assets and cut investments amid plummeting global oil prices.

 Another Economist article mentions that the Arab world’s oil age is ending.
 The oil prices have decreased, and the world’s economies are shifting away from fossil fuels.
 The article says this combination of events will be a painful blow to the Middle East and North Africa.

-But Arab leaders have anticipated this day and plans for an economic future weaned from oil.
+But Arab leaders have anticipated this day and have plans for an economic future weaned from oil.
 Unfortunately, the day that oil prices dipped came sooner than expected.
-Overspending has caused the Arab countries to cut, tax more, and borrow money, the article further explains.
+Overspending has led the Arab countries to cut spending, raise taxes, and borrow money, the article explains.

-The crumbling of oil prices will ripple throughout the Middle East region.
+The collapse in oil prices will ripple across the Middle East

-If oil prices continue to dip, this will also have a ripple effect on its neighbouring countries depending on their oil-rich neighbour for remittances.
+If oil prices continue to dip, this will also have a ripple effect on neighbouring countries that depend on oil-rich countries for remittances.
 Remittances from jobs in the oil sector account for over 10 per cent of GDP in some of these countries.
 The article says that the reduction in payments will impact trade and tourism and give rise to unsavoury regimes and unwelcome foreign interference in the region.

-Decreasing oil prices and diminishing fossil fuel reserves could push oil companies to invest in cleaner and renewable energy sources, a result that environmental advocates and the younger generation have been calling for amid the climate crises.
+Lower oil prices and diminishing fossil fuel reserves could push oil companies to invest in cleaner, renewable energy sources, a result that environmental advocates and the younger generation have been calling for amid the climate crisis.

-Though the pandemic influenced the falling prices of oil, before it happened, the global community had been calling for emissions reductions and the end of fossil fuel use and extraction.
+Though the pandemic influenced the decline in oil prices, before it happened, the global community had been calling for emissions reductions and the end of fossil fuel use and extraction.

 Source: